shubhrajit-santra/weather_app/README.md

 --> The IDE used is VidualStudio Code.

+--> The source code files are index.html, style.css and script.js

 --> The weather data is fetched from https://openweathermap.org/ through API calls.

 --> The city-specific background images are fetched from https://source.unsplash.com/1600x900/?